This list of super-cheap train and coach deals will help you cut travel costs to the bone – sometimes to just £1 each way.

 Boost savings even further by splitting tickets

 This is a big trick.
-Instead of buying tickets for the whole journey, bizarrely, buying tickets for its constituent parts separately can slash the price – even though you're travelling on exactly the same train.
+Instead of buying a return tickets for the whole journey, bizarrely, buying single/return tickets for its constituent parts separately can slash the price – even though you're travelling on exactly the same train.

 Use this in conjunction with your railcard for serious savings.
 Try it yourself with our new split ticket iPhone app or the split ticket mobile site.

 Got kids, are you over 60 or under 25?